crock/discord-bot-utils/README.md

-# discord-bot-utils
+# Discord.js Bot Utils

-Core utilty classes for Discord bots
+These are some core utilty classes for Discord.js bots that are used in all of [Crock's](https://github.com/crock) discord bots.